TIBHannover/MSC2020_SKOS/procedure-log-msc2020.md

                                    rdf:object <https://msc2020.org/resources/MSC/2020/MSC2020/03B42> ;
                                    rdf:predicate mscvocab:seeConditionally ;
                                    rdf:subject <https://msc2020.org/resources/MSC/2020/MSC2020/03B45> ;
-                                   mscvocab:scope "For knowledge and belief"^^rdf:XMLLiteral .
+                                   mscvocab:scope "For knowledge and belief"@en .
 ```

 Q2: Where should we introduce mscvocab?
 Should we comment on the fact, that we started without it?
 I think I did not very much refer to it before...
 And the OpenRefine code snippets are all using properties like `msc:seeAlso` because we defined them within the file/namespace of the MSC data - which is very confusing.